midesweb/polymer3-redux-todo-list/README.md

 ## Install the Polymer-CLI

 First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
-Then run `polymer serve` to serve your application locally.

 ## Viewing the Application